-The English Heritage Guide to London’s Blue Plaques is published by English Heritage, who now administer the scheme.
+English Heritage who now administer the scheme, publish the Guide to London’s Blue Plaques.
 It lists 800 blue plaque locations, all over the city that can form the basis of many an enjoyable London walk.
 It’s availableonline from English Heritageor from Amazon.

 I had enjoyed a small personal victory and wanted to treat myself to a very nice lunch.
 The Marylebone area – particularly between Marylebone High Street and Baker Street is full of nice little places.

 But somehow as I walked through the side streets towards Baker Street Tube, my ultimate destination, nothing really struck my fancy.

 Then I arrived at what appeared to be a garden terrace.
 An attendent manned the entrance.
 He was wearing a suit and tie and he was beautiful.
 There was no sign as far as I could see.